Shooting at Pittsburgh synagogue: At least 11 dead, suspect in custody

 A gunman opened fire at a Pittsburgh synagogue where Sabbath services were taking place Saturday morning, killing at least 11 people and wounding several police officers before he was taken into custody, officials said.

-The attack at the Tree of Life Synagogue began sometime before 9:54 a.m., when police were called about an active shooter inside the house of worship in the city’s Squirrel Hill neighborhood, which is considered to be a historic Jewish enclave and center for Jewish life in Pittsburgh.
+The attack at Tree of Life synagogue began sometime before 9:54 a.m., when police were called about an active shooter inside the house of worship in the city’s Squirrel Hill neighborhood, which is considered to be a historic Jewish enclave and center for Jewish life in Pittsburgh.

-At least 11 adults were killed in the shooting, and six people were injured, including four police officers, three of whom were shot, officials said.
+At least 11 adults were killed in the shooting, and six people were injured, including four police officers, officials said.
 Dr. Don Yealy, chairman of emergency medicine at University of Pittsburgh Medical Center, said a 70-year-old man and a 55-year-old officer were in critical condition.

 "It's a very horrific crime scene.
 It’s one of the worst that I've seen," Pittsburgh Public Safety Director Wendell Hissrich said.
 "It's very bad."

-The suspected gunman, Robert Bowers, 46, of Pittsburgh, was armed with an assault rifle and three handguns, authorities said.
+The suspected gunman, Robert Bowers, 46, of nearby Baldwin, was armed with an assault rifle and three handguns, authorities said.

-After entering the synagogue, Bowers allegedly opened fire and as he exited the building, a Pittsburgh police officer engaged him, according to FBI Special Agent Bob Jones.
-Bowers then allegedly shot the officer and retreated back into the synagogue to escape other officers, Jones said.
-While inside, he shot three officers, two of whom were SWAT members, before he was apprehended.
+After entering the synagogue, Bowers allegedly opened fire and as he exited the building, a Pittsburgh police officer engaged him, according to Bob Jones, FBI special agent in charge of the Pittsburgh field office.
+Bowers then allegedly shot the officer and retreated back into the synagogue to hide from approaching SWAT officers, Jones said.

+Two officers who were the first responders to the scene were struck, and two SWAT officers were struck inside the building, Pittsburgh Police Chief Scott Schubert said.
+Yealy said one of the injured officers suffered grazing wounds.
+Hissrich said Bowers was shot multiple times.

 Jones said the crime scene was the most horrific he'd witnessed in his career with the FBI.